One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 The National Museum of Iceland offers a thorough look at Iceland’s history.
 You can wind your way through the exhibits from the Viking settlement through the modern age.
 Iceland is part of Europe, but it also evolved its own unique culture.

-Lunch and stroll at the Laugavegur Street
+Lunch and stroll at Laugavegur Street

 Stop for lunch at the main shopping street of Laugavegur.
-This lane is lined with pretty cafes, bakeries and shops.
-The street is also very colorful with artwork on them!
-If you love to eat and drink coffee, this will become your favorite place in Reykjavik.
+This lane is lined with pretty cafes, bakeries, and shops.
+The street is also very colorful with artwork on it!

 Address: Klapparstígur 35, 101 Reykjavík, Iceland